fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Meghan McCarron [I Want to Be a Non-Combatant in the Coming Burger Wars](https://www.eater.com/2019/3/18/18267816/burger-climate-change-political-weapon)

 {% include alert.html class='warning' title='Lecture and Readings Quiz' text="
-This wide-ranging quiz test your familiarity with the arguments presented in the readings---read carefully and don't over simplify!
+This wide-ranging quiz test your familiarity with the video overview and the arguments presented in the readings---read carefully and don't over simplify!
 "%}

 ## Jun 30
 ### Health and Environmentalism (of Meat)
-- VIDEO: comparing competing meat claims
+- VIDEO: comparing competing meat claims.
+Unlike most videos that have information I want you to ingest, this video is more of a practical exercise in reading competing texts about meat in light of how we've been thinking about food and identity during the course.
 - Diana Rodgers, [Meat is Magnificent: Water, Carbon, Methane & Nutrition](https://sustainabledish.com/meat-is-magnificent/)
 - Christina Sewell, [Removing the Meat Subsidy: Our Cognitive Dissonance Around Animal Agriculture](https://jia.sipa.columbia.edu/removing-meat-subsidy-our-cognitive-dissonance-around-animal-agriculture)
 - Nick Martin, [There Is No War on Meat.
 There Should Be.](https://newrepublic.com/article/162180/no-war-meat-be)